gRajeshKr/ColorChange/README.md

 # ColorChange

-Short click on color change project implemented using HTML5, CSS3
+click on color change project implemented using HTML5, CSS3

+Do check out how it looks here - https://gRajeshkr.io/ColorChange !! 😀